 Similar to previous years, as we approach the year-end, we would like to draw your attention to the requirements for the annual certification of company commercial books.

-In accordance with requirements of the Tax Procedure Law and Turkish Code of Commerce, the commercial companies established in Turkey have to physically keep the following books:
+In accordance with requirements of the Tax Procedure Law and Turkish Code of Commerce, the commercial companies established in Turkey must keep the following books:

 - General Journal,

 - Inventory Book,

 - Minutes Book for Resolutions of Board of Directors,